An RF-only ion-funnel for extraction from high-pressure gases: Introduction

 The realization and trial of this RF-only funnel is an important step towards its application in the search for neutrinoless ($0\nu$) double-beta ($\beta\beta$) decay in $^{136}$Xe.
 Over the past decades, experiments searching for the lepton-number non-conserving $0\nu\beta\beta$-decay \cite{Avignone2008} have excluded half lives (at 90\% CL) shorter than $T_{1/2}^{0\nu\beta\beta}\gtrsim10^{25}\,$yr (in $^{136}$Xe \cite{Auger2012,Gando2013,Albert2014} and in $^{76}$Ge \cite{Agostini2013}).
 In order to extend experimental sensitivity, the development of larger detectors with reduced background is required.
 For the detection of the $0\nu\beta\beta$ decay signal such a detector would ideally have no backgrounds.
 The identification (Ba-tagging) of the atomic species produced in the decay, $^{136}$Ba for $\beta\beta$-decay of $^{136}$Xe, would drastically reduce the backgrounds that are dominated by radioactivity unrelated to the production of Ba in the detector.
-The association of decay energy and event topology to the Ba-tagging technique \cite{Moe91} would allow for the discrimination between the 2-neutrino decay, which produces a continuum spectrum, and the interesting neutrinoless decay, which produces a mono energetic line at the sum energy of the two electrons.
+The association of decay energy and event topology to the Ba-tagging technique \cite{Moe91} would allow for the discrimination between the 2-neutrino decay, which produces a continuum spectrum, and the interesting neutrinoless decay, which produces a mono-energetic line at the sum energy of the two electrons.

 Among the $\beta\beta$-decay candidates, the possibility of tagging the final atomic state appears to be possible only for the case of $^{136}$Xe \cite{Moe91}.
 The nEXO collaboration is developing a multi-ton $\beta\beta$-decay experiment using liquid $^{136}$Xe (LXe); Ba-tagging technology appropriate for LXe is being developed \cite{Twelker2014,Mong2014} for possible use in a second phase of detector operation with sensitivity into the region of the normal hierarchy of neutrino mass \cite{Bilenky2012}.
-A multi-ton detector using gaseous xenon (GXe) may be appropriate at a later stage to investigate the physics of $0\nu\beta\beta$-decay, should it be discovered with the LXe detector; the relatively low density gas allows for some visualization of the tracks of low energy final state electrons.
+A multi-ton detector using gaseous xenon (GXe) may be appropriate at a later stage to investigate the physics of $0\nu\beta\beta$-decay, should it be discovered by the LXe detector; the relatively low-density gas would allow visualizing the tracks of low energy final state electrons.
 Such a detector calls for the development of Ba-tagging for gas phase operations \cite{Danilov2000}.